Developer: Vik Tokai Publisher: Renovation Release: 10/90 Genre: Shooter

 The most interesting weapon is the options.
 You can equip two options at once and place them at different points around your ship.
 Depending on the weapon and position their firing direction and its shape will change as well.
 By holding down the attack button they can be shot outward as a means of attack as well.
 If it sound like R-Type I’m sure it was intentional.

-Death is handled a little differently here.
+Death is a little different here.
 There is no life bar however you can suffer a few hits.
 At full power taking a hit will reduce your weapons back to the default cannon.
 One further hit equals death.
 Considering there is no shield item this makes for a nice equivalent.
 You will more than likely lean on this heavily toward the end of the game.

 The biggest crime Whip Rush commits is that it lacks any identity of its own.
 Many of its best elements are reminiscent of other, better shooters and not implemented as well.
 Using your options as a projectile is clunky and the second half of the game relies on this quite a bit.
-When the game scrolls in the opposite direction you are at its mercy since most of your weapons aren’t effective at back attacks.
+When the game scrolls in the opposite direction you are at its mercy since most of your weapons are not effective at back attacks.
 There are some bright spots.
 The level design contains many vertical scrolling segments that provide reason to switch weapons.
 But these moments are few.

 The opening stages are relatively easy but there is a sharp difficulty spike by the game’s midpoint.
 By that point power-ups become scarce and the enemies more aggressive.
 The levels become more densely populated with turrets making it very difficult at times to avoid taking hits.
 It is especially notable because there is no shield item to protect you.
 Although you respawn immediately you lose all weapons upon death.
 This makes some of the later bosses all but impossible if you die.
 It sounds harsh but I like it, the curve is executed pretty well.